OasisDigital/angular-material-search-select/README.md

-Regardless of which layout approach you choose, at run time you must provide a DataSource, which is similar conceptually to the DataSource concept used by a mat-table semicolon that interface finds (and application code must provide) two
+Regardless of which layout approach you choose, at run time you must provide a DataSource, which is similar conceptually to the DataSource concept used by a mat-table; that interface defines (and application code must provide) methods:
-methods:

 * Method which searches for a values, and provides corresponding display text.
 * Method which takes a search query fragment and provides a list of match